Hadjimamas/Testing_Project/README.md

 final String baseUrl = 'https://api-football-v1.p.rapidapi.com/v3/'
 ```
 - [ ] Mark favourite team
-- [ ] Request from the API my account and subscription details and implement them on a screen
 - [x] Get live Matches for all the coverage leagues in one screen.
 The apiLink will be "fixtures?live=318-319-320-321-852";

 ![alt-text](assets/architecture.png "API Architecture")